SCECcode/ucvm_docker/README.md

 10. sceccode/ucvm_1210_cvms5:09131731   9.63G

 ## Quickstart
-UCVM Docker images contains UCVM software and that can be run on users own computer without requiring a significant installation process.
-Users can install the free Docker client on their Laptops, and then use the Docker client software to run UCVM Docker images.
+UCVM Docker images contains UCVM software which can be run without a significant installation process.
+Users install the Docker client on their Laptops, and then use the Docker client software to run UCVM Docker images.
 Docker client software is available as a free software download for several operating systems including MacOS, Windows, and Linux.

 1. Install Docker Client on User Computer and Start Docker Client
 - Docker Client download from [Dockerhub](https://hub.docker.com)